Police disrupt plot in Australia to ‘bring down an airplane’

-CANBERRA, Australia (AP) — Australian police disrupted a plot to bring down an airplane and arrested four men in raids on homes in several Sydney suburbs, the prime minister said Sunday.
+CANBERRA, Australia (AP) — Police disrupted the first alleged plot in Australia to bring down an airplane and arrested four men in raids on Sydney homes, officials said Sunday.

 Prime Minister Malcolm Turnbull said that security has been increased at Sydney Airport since Thursday because of the plot.
 The increased security measures also were extended to all major international and domestic terminals around Australia overnight.